 Joshua Nagler, MD, MHPEd, senior associate physician in medicine at Harvard Medical School, recently led a panel discussion of pediatric specialists from Boston Children's Hospital, including infectious diseases, pulmonary, rheumatology and cardiology experts: Mari Nakamura, MD, MPH, Debra Boyer, MD, MHPE, Lauren Henderson, MD, MMSc, Mary Beth Son, MD and Kevin Friedman, MD.
 Their conversation detailed current information on how COVID affects children.
+The following article is an excerpt from this discussion recorded on June 25, 2020 that has been condensed and edited for clarity and accuracy.

 Let me start by asking about general patterns of illness, particularly comparing pediatric illness to adults.
 Has the United States experience echoed initial reports that children develop less severe illness with COVID-19 than adults?